Ethan-Passino/PersonalFinanceApp/README.md

 # 💰 Personal Finance App

-### A sleek and intuitive WPF-based personal finance application for tracking income, expenses, and more!
+### A sleek and intuitive WPF-based personal finance application for tracking income, expenses, budgeting and more!
 Built with SQLite for data storage, this app makes it easy to stay on top of your financial goals.
 ---

 ## 📖 Features